elioannou/raspi-temp/README.md

 ## Temperature logger and display

-This project uses the raspberry pi and other electronics to measure the temperature, plot it in a website and show it on a LED alphanumeric display on-demand.
+This project uses the raspberry pi along with other electronics to measure the temperature, plot it in a website and show it on-demand on a LED alphanumeric display.

 ![showcase](https://github.com/elioannou/raspi-temp/raw/master/showcase.gif)